insysbio/drug-loaded-nanoparticles/README.md

 PBPK Modeling For Therapeutic Nanoparticles Loaded With Drug

-_Under development_

 This repository includes the model reproduced from the the paper and datasets from figures and the supplementary materials:

 > Shalgunov et al. _Comprehensive study of the drug delivery properties of poly(l-lactide)-poly(ethylene glycol) nanoparticles in rats and tumor-bearing mice._ 2017 __Journal of Controlled Release 261.__ DOI: [10.1016/j.jconrel.2017.06.006](http://dx.doi.org/10.1016/j.jconrel.2017.06.006)

 # Known restrictions

-- "Units inconsistency" messages for some records: `v`, `vrel` because of the Heta limitations
+- "Units inconsistency" messages for some records: `v`, `vrel` because of limited support of fractional units in Heta.
+But this doesn't affect simulation results.

 # Contributors